postgres/pgweb/README.rst

 ======================

 The code in this repository is what backs the website at www.postgresql.org.
-At least, it will do so starting sometime summer 2010 if things go according to plans.

 The authoritative repository for this code is on git.postgresql.org, but it's free to be mirrored anywhere.